rivue/Gamified-Study-Tool/README.md

         (currently all 4 were in BottomBar.vue) --> (BASICALLY MAKE BottomBar.vue SMALLER)

     general:
+        - when you mouse over the popup for the lesson that has the # of lessons / x button, it should not cause the button to hover
-        - improve ui with courses
+        - improve ui with libraries / courses in library creation screen
         - add ability to change color of image of courses
         - remove lesson ids, lesson names, password reset tokens and confirmation tokens from urls and communicate them somewhere else
             - make it like duolingo where doing the actual lesson is /learn or something